ketanip/dbjson/README.md

 records: contains key value pair. key value pair ( key: str, value: dictionary ).

+### What are its features ?

+It can CRUD data.
+It is ACID Compliant.

 ### What can it Do ?

 It can do all the basic things that a database can do, which includes: